← Back to dashboard

 Between Yemen and Djibouti/Eritrea, connecting Gulf of Aden to Red Sea

 The southern entrance to the Red Sea remains actively disrupted by Houthi attacks since November 2023.
 Around 4.5 mb/d of oil and products normally transits this route; daily traffic through Bab-el-Mandeb and Suez Canal remains far below pre-attack levels.
-With Hormuz also reclosed as of 18 April 2026, both primary Gulf export corridors are simultaneously disrupted.
+With Hormuz also still constrained, both primary Gulf export corridors remain under simultaneous pressure.

 EU Impact

 Operation Prosperity Guardian has not restored commercial transit confidence.
 Insurance premiums for Red Sea passage remain prohibitive.
-The Houthi threat is geopolitically linked to the broader US-Iran-Israel conflict; Hormuz reclosure (18 April) and Bab-el-Mandeb disruption now overlap, placing the entire Gulf-to-Europe oil corridor under simultaneous constraint.
+The Houthi threat is geopolitically linked to the broader US-Iran-Israel conflict; renewed Houthi threats in the Red Sea are an active watch-item alongside the constrained Hormuz corridor.
 Red Sea normalisation requires a separate Houthi ceasefire.

 West Philippines Sea / South China Sea